Herceg-Samuel/Portfolio/README.md

 # Firebase Studio

-This is a NextJS build portfolio.
+This is a NextJS built portfolio.

+Made with dedication, a lot of experiementation and love.